atolye15/checklist/checklists/staging-mobile-app.md

 Some projects may have been configured to do this task using Fastlane.
 Run desired fastlane job/-s or do it manually if necessary.

 - [ ] Make sure you have set up your authorization correctly
-You'll need a keystore file for android and authorized certificate/-s for iOS.
+You'll need a keystore file for Android and authorized certificate/-s for iOS.
 While uploading to AppStore you might also need to enter a SMS verification code.

 - [ ] Make sure staging application has the correct configuration
 API endpoints or environment variables may differ.